Apolo-Technologies/zerium/README.md

 create accounts; transfer funds; deploy and interact with contracts.
 For this particular use:

 ```
-$ gzrm --fast --cache=512 console
+$ zeriumd --fast --cache=512 console
 ```

 This command will:

- * Start gzrm in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Zerium network, which is very CPU intensive.
+ * Start zeriumd in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Zerium network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as